leyendecker/predict-kickstarter-funding/report.md

 ### Problem Statement

-Write code and create a model using one of more Machine Learning algorithms that predicts if a list of projects will get funded, optimized for accuracy.
-The resulting code can use all the attributes described above with the exception of `backers_count` and `final_status`.
+The goal of this work is to create a prediction model that can successfully anticipate if a project will get funded or not meaning that it is a binary classification problem.

+The dataset includes the dimensions `backers_count` and `final_status` that are both only available at the final of the competition, therefore `backers_count` cannot be used for the classification algorithm and `final_status` is the binary variable that needs to be predicted.

+The following steps must be executed to create a prediction model for this problem: Data Analysis, Feature Selection, Model Selection and Validation and Performance Tuning.

 ### Metrics